AICP Candidate Pilot Program

 APA will verify program enrollment no later than six weeks after an enrollee completes these steps.
 Accepted enrollees will receive an exam-preparation tip sheet.
 They also may begin earning Certification Maintenance credits and select mentors.

-IMPORTANT: Although eligible members may enroll in the AICP Candidate Pilot Program at any time, when you enroll may affect when you can take the AICP Certification Exam.
-Members who join the program as students must re-enroll, and graduates must enroll by a deadline set for each exam cycle.
+IMPORTANT: Although eligible members may enroll in the AICP Candidate Pilot Program at any time, since graduation is required to register for the exam, when you enroll may affect when you can take the AICP Certification Exam.
+Members who join the program as graduates must enroll by a deadline set for each exam cycle.
 Specific dates are posted below.

 Step Two: Take the AICP Certification Exam and Become an AICP Candidate